Molefi Kete Asante: Career

 At the University at Buffalo, Asante advanced the ideas of international and intercultural communication; he wrote and published with colleagues, Handbook of Intercultural Communication, the first book in the field.
 Asante was elected president of the Society for Intercultural Education, Training and Research in 1976.
-His work in intercultural communication made him a leading trainer of doctoral students in the field.
+His work in intercultural communication made him a trainer of doctoral students in the field.
 Asante has directed more than one hundred PhD dissertations.

 Asante published his first study of the Black movement, Rhetoric of Black Revolution, in 1969.
 Subsequently, he wrote Transracial Communication, to explain how race complicates human interaction in American society.
 Soon Asante changed his focus to African-American and African culture in communication, with attention to the nature of African-American oratorical style.

 Asante wrote Afrocentricity: The Theory of Social Change (1980) to announce a break with the past, where African-Americans believed they were on the margins of Europe and did not have a sense of historical centrality.
 He wrote on the conflict between white cultural hegemony and the oppressed African culture, and on the lack of victorious consciousness among Africans, a theme found in his principal philosophical work, The Afrocentric Idea (1987).
 Additional works on Afrocentric theory included Kemet, Afrocentricity and Knowledge (1990), and An Afrocentric Manifesto (2007).

 The Utne Reader identified Asante as one of the 100 leading thinkers in America, writing, "Asante is a genial, determined, and energetic cultural liberationist whose many books, including Afrocentricity and The Afrocentric Idea, articulate a powerful African-oriented pathway of thought, action, and cultural self-confidence for Black Americans."

 In 1986, Asante proposed the first doctoral program in African-American studies at Temple University.
 The program received approval, and its first cohort commenced their studies in 1988.
 Over 500 applicants sought admission to the graduate program.
 Temple University emerged as a prominent leader in the field of African-American Studies; it was ten years before the next doctoral program was established at the University of Massachusetts Amherst in 1997.
 Graduates from Temple's program have made significant contributions globally, holding positions in various continents and countries, and many direct African American Studies programs at major universities.